List of Horrible Histories (2015 TV series) episodes: Series overview

+Episodes

 Series 6 (2015)

 This was the first series to dedicate each episode to a special subject or theme.
 Series 6 took a look at some of history's most Rotten Rulers, a selection played by guest stars.
-The series began with King John for the day of the Magna Carta's 800th anniversary.
+The series began with King John for the day of Magna Carta's 800th anniversary.

 The Specials II (2016)

 In 2016 three special episodes were produced and shown throughout the year, each marking a historical milestone.
 This included 400 years since Shakespeare's death and 350 years since the Great Fire of London, as well as a special for the BBC's 'Love to Read' campaign.

-Series 7 (2017-18)
+Series 7 (2017–2018)

-In 2017 another full-length series of fifteen themed episodes began airing, the premier a month ahead of the rest of the series.
+In 2017 another full-length series of fifteen themed episodes began airing, the premiere a month ahead of the rest of the series.
 The last five episodes were not aired on TV until the following spring but were available on DVD from November.